volt72/DiscordRaidBots/README.md

 # Message to Discord Staff

+Thank you for making Discord.
+Discord has permanently changed my life since day 1.
+Ever since I discovered discord, I found new friends, new people, new **life**, that changed who I am and how I live.
+I found my closest friends on Discord and I can't thank you enough for makng this amazing app.
+I've gotten so much help to get to where I am now.
+Thank you Discord Inc.

 **Don't terminate me for releasing code, I already have stuff on you for many things.
 If I do get terminated/IP Banned from releasing a bunch of code I will release this information with Vexxed, I'm working with him to expose Discord Inc. atm, If I get terminated I will release all emails between me and you, all it's headers, and what I can expose you for.**

 **_So just be warned_ :stuck_out_tongue:. _I want to get on your good side, not bad side._**